peterzhukovsky/ukb_transdiagnostic/README.md

 # Sample data

 We provide random data (n=1000), based on real data from the UKB, which can be used to try out the scripts.
 The data is included in */random_data/randomised_data.mat*.
 The randomisation script is also included as *shuffling_script.m* and *shuffle.m*.
 Note that we don't provide medication data as it contains tables of medication regimens.
+Random data is saved as a *.mat* file that contains among other variables the names of the 360 Glasser regions (and their mapping on to the Harvard-Oxford volumetric atlas, done using fsleyes).
+We also provide the *ica2yeo7.csv* table used for creating the circular graph and for labelling the connectivity matrices.

 # Additional dependencies and small functions: